- Share your observations

 - Kevin Doyle

-Fairy Slipper (Calypso bulbosa), a State Threatened plant, is found only in old growth white cedar swamps.
+Calypso Orchid (Calypso bulbosa), a Wisconsin Threatened plant, is found only in old growth white cedar swamps.
 Blooming occurs early May through July; fruiting occurs late June through late July.
 The optimal identification period for this species is late May through early June.

 Synonyms: Cytherea bulbosa